techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 Sit back and relax - it might take 10 mins or so to create your cluster.

+NEED TO ACTIVATE K8S ENGINE API BY HAND

 Once its finished it'll output something like the info below.
 Those **outputs** are defined in the **outputs.tf** file.

 ```